-Responses to educational reform have meant that in terms of the future potential employability of students, there has been a corresponding rise in needs-led curriculum design and new and innovative pedagogic approaches in digital interactivity in U.K. Higher Education (HE) (Tsiotakis & Jimoyiannis, 2016).
-The new BSc (Hons) in Adult Nursing Practice at the University of Sunderland was designed in partnership with stakeholders from regional trusts, patient care and public involvement representatives, and academic staff with a resultant mission statement of "Education Transforming Care."
-The aim of developing a digital navigator system was a threefold means of
+Responses to educational reform have meant that in terms of the future potential employability of students, there has been a corresponding rise in needs-led curriculum design and new and innovative pedagogic approaches in digital interactivity in UK Higher Education (HE) (Tsiotakis & Jimoyiannis, 2016).
+Within the context of a new BSc (Hons) in Adult Nursing Practice at the University of XXXX curriculum design was undertaken in partnership with stakeholders from regional trusts, patient care and public involvement representatives, and academic staff.
+From this came the mission statement of "Education Transforming Care."
+The aim of developing a digital Nurse Navigator System was a threefold means of